regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    But I should also shoutout to my previous job Shoobx, where we successfully moved
-    a large and insanely complex system to Python 3 last year.
+    But I should also shout out to my previous job Shoobx, where we successfully moved a large and insanely complex system to Python 3 last year.

 ----